sammuelyee/docs/faqs.md

 {% highlight sql %}UPDATE tablename SET new_ip_column = substring(old_ip_address_column_name, '(?:\d{1,3}\.){3}\d{1,3}'){% endhighlight %}

-While still in table view, you will then click on Edit and then choose Georeference layer.
-You will then choose by IP Addresses and select the column where your IP Addresses are located.
+While still in dataset view, you will then click on "Edit" and choose the Georeference layer.
+You will then choose "IP Addresses" and select the column where your IP Addresses are located.

 ### How can I lock a dataset/map?

 To prevent your data from undesired changes you can lock your datasets and maps.
-To lock a them, just go to your dashboard, select the element and click on the "Lock map" or "Lock dataset" options that will appear in the top menu.
-Once a map or dataset is locked, you will find it in the sections "Your locked maps" or "Your locked datasets", respectively.
+To lock them, just go to your dashboard, select the element and click on the "Lock map" or "Lock dataset" options that will appear in the top menu.
+Once a map or dataset is locked, you will find it in the sections "Your locked maps" or "Your locked datasets," respectively.

-### Why isn’t my shapefile importing?
+### Why isn't my shapefile importing?

-CartoDB creates tables from shapefiles by importing a single zipped file.
+CartoDB creates datasets from shapefiles by importing a single zipped file.
 If your shapefile is not importing, make sure that:

-1. You’re uploading a zipped file and not just one of the files it contains, such as a .shp file.
+1. You're uploading a zipped file and not just one of the files it contains, such as a .shp file.
 2. Your zipped file contains .shp, .dbf, .shx, and .prj files.
 3. Your file names all have the same prefix, for example myshapefile.zip, myshapefile.shp, myshapefile.dbf, myshapefile.shx, and myshapefile.prj.

 You can check this tutorial about importing shapefiles for more detail: [http://docs.cartodb.com/tutorials/import_shapefile_in_cartodb.html](http://docs.cartodb.com/tutorials/import_shapefile_in_cartodb.html).

-### Why isn’t my file geodatabase importing?
+### Why isn't my file geodatabase importing?

 If you are uploading a file geodatabase, our importer assumes only one layer per upload.
 To work around this you can unzip your file geodatabase, and re-zip each individual shapefile's components together.
 For example, a file geodatabase zip containing buildings.cpg, buildings.dbf, buildings.prj, buildings.shp, buildings.shx, streets.cpg, streets.dbf, streets.prj, streets.shp, streets.shx should be unzipped, then you can (1) zip up buildings.cpg, buildings.dbf, buildings.prj, buildings.shp, buildings.shx together and name it buildings.shp; (2) zip up streets.cpg, streets.dbf, streets.prj, streets.shp, streets.shx as streets.shp; and (3) import both shapefiles individually to your CartoDB account.

-### Why is my URL-imported table empty?
+### Why is my URL-imported dataset empty?

-When you create a table in the CartoDB Editor by importing data from a public URL, in some cases an empty table will be generated if the proper files are not imported from that data.
+When you create a dataset in the CartoDB Editor by importing data from a public URL, in some cases an empty dataset will be generated if the proper files are not imported from that data.

 Download the URL file and check that it contains information.
 If the URL provides you with a .zip containing more than one file, CartoDB will only upload one of them.
-To create your table properly you can import only the data file you need via CartoDB’s Import window (keep in mind that if you’re working with a shapefile it’s components must be uploaded in one [zip](http://docs.cartodb.com/tutorials/import_shapefile_in_cartodb.html).
+To create your dataset properly you can import only the data file you need via CartoDB’s Import window (keep in mind that if you’re working with a shapefile it's components must be uploaded in one [zip](http://docs.cartodb.com/tutorials/import_shapefile_in_cartodb.html).
 A list of data file formats that CartoDB accepts for upload is [here](http://docs.cartodb.com/cartodb-editor.html#supported-file-formats).
-We also recommend checking our [Common Data](http://docs.cartodb.com/cartodb-editor.html#common-data) section to see if your public URL’s data is already easily available through our site.
+We also recommend checking our [Common Data](http://docs.cartodb.com/cartodb-editor.html#common-data) section to see if your public URL's data is already easily available through our site.

 ## Maps